 The amount of money you demand from the settlement will be determined by you and your lawyer, and it is likely that there will be many negotiations and “final offers” before both parties agree on an amount.

-Keep in mind that this is one of the important reasons to work with an established personal injury lawyer, who knows the ins and outs of the court system in your area, as well as how personal injury claims are valued and how much compensation you should ask for.
+Keep in mind that this is one of the important reasons to work with an established personal injury lawyer.
+He knows the ins and outs of the court system in your area.
+As well as also know how personal injury claims are valued and how much compensation you should ask for.

 A settlement is an approach that saves the insurance company a lot of money because hiring lawyers to defend the case in court can be expensive!
 It can also be beneficial to you, the injured victim, because waiting for the court system to resolve your case can take months or even years.